-- For the next several cycles, the Phonemic Blending and Segmentation instructional practice focuses on familiarizing students with segmenting phonemes.
-Each cycle works explicitly with a specific vowel phoneme (in this cycle, the phoneme /a/).
-In later cycles, the practice moves to include phoneme blending. - The knowledge that every syllable contains one vowel sound is a crucial part of the Grade 1 Foundational Skills standards.
+- The knowledge that every syllable contains one vowel sound is a crucial part of the Grade 1 Foundational Skills standards.
 To lay the groundwork for that in kindergarten, consider drawing students' attention to the vowel sounds in the words they work with during Work Time.
 In addition, draw students' attention to the number of syllables in the words they are working with.
 The words used in this lesson are all one-syllable words, and they all have one vowel sound. - In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
-Throughout the module, guide students toward more specific responses (example: "I practiced tapping each sound in the word.
-That will help me know what sounds the word has").
+Throughout the module, guide students toward more specific responses (example: "I practiced saying each sound in the word and then blending the sounds together").
 Consider asking students to name how they are building habits of character (examples: persevering, listening to a partner).

 - Opening A, Poem Launch, introduces the poem used in this lesson.
-The poem uses the vowel phoneme /a/, which is the focus of this cycle.
+The poem uses the vowel phoneme /i/, which is the focus of this cycle.
 The verses incorporate new high-frequency words as well (RF.K.3).
 Students should each have a copy of the poem, either in a personal poetry notebook or a loose copy in a clear plastic sleeve.
-This not only allows students to follow along during whole group instruction but also carries over to small group instruction and independent activities.
+This not only allows students to follow along during whole group instruction but also carries over to small-group instruction and independent activities.
 In addition, it serves as an ongoing collection of texts that they can "read," even if students cannot yet decode.
-If materials management is a concern at this point in the year, consider working toward this in future cycles. - During Work Time A and B, students use the poem for searching for two "mystery" high-frequency words.
+If materials management is a concern at this point in the year, consider working toward this in future cycles. - During Work Times A and B, students use the poem to search for two "mystery" high-frequency words.
 Students are given clues about the number of letters in the word and then search for words with the same number of letters, encouraging student inquiry.
 They also listen for a word as the teacher reads the poem, clapping when they hear it.
 Students each need a copy of the poem, either in a personal poetry notebook or a loose copy in a sleeve, to follow along (RF.K.1a, RF.K.1d).

-- Review of graphemes and phonemes taught in previous cycles are woven through the poem. - Students are familiar with the Mystery Words practice from previous cycles.
+- Review of graphemes and phonemes taught in previous cycles are woven through the poem. - Students are familiar with the Mystery Word practice from previous cycles.